unlimitediw/DistributedSystemLearn/DockerAndContainer.md

 * Applications that create and store data (databases, for example) can store their data in a special kind of Docker object called a volume
 > volume - A special Docker container layer that allows data to persist and be shared separately from the container itself.
 Think of volumes as a way to abstract and manage your persistent data separately from the application itself.

-> Summary: In this part, I create the dockerfile(text) diretly on Linux and take it to build my own image and run the container.
+> Summary: In this part, I create the dockerfile(text) directly on Linux and take it to build my own image and run the container.
 The general process of it is FROM, RUN, COPY, WORKDIR and CMD and we also need to consder the version control of image layers and we can do it by image inspection.

 <a name ="networkOrch"></a>